-LifeFirst promotes its tobacco treatment programmes in communities, as appealing to close-knit groups of people results in both, lasting impact and the formation of support groups.
+LifeFirst promotes its tobacco treatment programmes in communities, by appealing to close-knit groups of people in order to facilitate lasting impact and the formation of support groups.

 What does LifeFirst offer?

-- Awareness on health effects of tobacco and benefits of quitting door to door by field staff, in areas populated by low and middle-income sections of society.
+- Door-to-door spreading awareness on the health effects of tobacco and the benefits of quitting by field staff in areas that are populated by low and middle-income sections of society.

 - Offering tobacco treatment services to users at prominent locations, such as community congregation areas.